oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-02-document.md

 `LicenseRef-<license-inventoring-entity>-` where `<license-inventoring-entity>` is replaced with a unique name for the entity that provided the database this license identifier was found in.
 The unique name MAY be a domain name.
+The same applies for `AdditionRef-` user defined identifiers.

 In addition, the following rules apply: